Skip to content

 Compose environment

-docker-compose supports expansion based on environment variables.
+docker compose supports expansion based on environment variables.
 The ComposeStack supports this as well in two different variants:

 • ComposeStack.WithEnv(m map[string]string) ComposeStack to parameterize stacks from your test code